 David Halwig is a senior principal and co-founder of IntelliVen, Inc., an executive services firm which helps leaders develop and align strategy to more fully realize enterprise value.
 Previously, he spent over 25 years with KPMG LLC and KPMG Consulting as a general partner and senior vice president - public sector, Latin America.
 David is a member of the Board of Trustees for St. Georges School in Newport, RI, where he chairs the Audit and Risk Management Committee and sits on the Executive Committee.
 He is a past member of the Key Executive Board for Rensselaer Polytechnic Institute and currently sits on the Chief Risk Officer’s Council for George Mason University.
 He is an adjunct faculty member at George Mason, leading risk management program sessions, and is a frequent lecturer for the Archer Center for Leadership Development at Rensselaer Polytechnic Institute.
 David earned a B.S. in management engineering from Rensselaer Polytechnic Institute.

-Denise Haselhorst is currently the chief people officer at Blackboard, an education technology company based in Washington, DC, where she is responsible for all aspects of global human capital.
+Denise Haselhorst is the chief people officer at Blackboard, an education technology company based in Washington, DC, where she is responsible for all aspects of global human capital.
 Denise drives the design and implementation of human capital solutions to positively impact levels of leadership effectiveness, organizational performance, and employee engagement, all aimed at delivering business and financial results.
 Prior to joining Anthology, Denise served as the chief people officer for Blackboard, an education technology company based in Reston, VA.
 She previously worked for American Management Systems and CGI, both global information technology professional services firms.
 Earlier in Denise’s career, she worked in both student affairs and residential life at the University of Michigan.
 Denise holds an M.A. in human resource management from the Kogod School of Business at American University and a B.A in psychology from the University of Michigan.